Updated: June 9, 2020 by Agnes Talalaev

-In this article we won’t dive into technical details, but try to address a common misconception instead.
-We will explain what website security is in general and how it should be approached when dealing with WordPress.
+In this article, we won’t dive into technical details, but try to address a common misconception instead.
+We will explain what website security is in general and how to secure WordPress.

-Unfortunately, people usually get acquaintanced with website security when a website is experiencing an attack which results in being defaced, stuffed with SEO spam, being blacklisted or spreading malware.
+Unfortunately, people usually get acquainted with website security when a website is experiencing an attack which results in being defaced, stuffed with SEO spam, being blacklisted, or spreading malware.

 WordPress sites are being hacked and infected every day.
 Some statistics say that about 30,000 websites are infected with some type of malware daily.
 Every public website is a resource available on the internet and therefore it’s a target.

 Whether it’s your customers’ data such as emails, shipping details, and credentials or just the server resources (processing power and storage), it’s all something that hackers can monetize or use for their own good.